 There’s no absolute.

-THERE can’t be a straight line because the result is influenced by external things like your customers, search engines, or things you can’t change like your skin color, location, or other external factors.
+THERE can’t be a straight line because the result is influenced by external things like your customers, search engines, or things you can’t change, like your background, location, or other external factors.

 I know why some marketers paint the good stuff.
 People will not buy your course or read blog content if you discuss other things that happen before success.

-But then, with some topics, you will have frustrated readers and people giving up on what you have explained to them because you didn’t explain the other half of the story.
+But then, with some topics, you will frustrate readers, and people will give up on what you have explained to them because you do not explain the other half of the story.

 I mean, this is my second blog.
-I gave up on the first one because I was told after writing a certain number of blog posts, I will be able to approve AdSense.
+I gave up on the first one because I was told after writing a certain number of blog posts, I would be able to approve AdSense.

 This could have been true, but it’s not a template for every business and blogger.